 Absolutely.
 Just go ahead and make it.
 Divide the dough into balls and color each one.
 Wrap in plastic wrap and store in the fridge until you're ready to use it.

-How to make play doh cookies
+Check out how to make play doh cookies with these simple step-by-step instructions:

 - Cream your butter and sugars in a bowl until light and fluffy.